 - Aggressive Defense - You receive aggressive defense as if I was in your shoes.
 Your well-being and future are my primary concern.

 The three-step domestic violence defense plan

-- Consultation - If you want to move forward after your free phone consultation, we create a plan of action to get you the best possible outcome for your case.
+- Consultation - After your free call and, if you choose, $40 consultation you decide you'd like me to represent you, we create a plan of action to get you the best possible outcome for your case.
 You should experience more hope and less anxiety knowing I’ve got your back.

 - Defense - I defend you in court, and put our plan into motion.
 You benefit from clear instructions every step of the way, my many years of domestic violence trial experience with the Santa Maria courts, and excellent communication.
 At this step we proceed to a jury trial.
 Unless we settle the case in a plea deal with the prosecution.